moonspacelinguistics/vltcarleton-simulate-repeaters/README.md

 Run: `01_preprocessing/<filename>.Rmd`

-For transparency, the implementation details is viewable in .Rmd.
+For transparency and analytical integrity, the implementation details are viewable in .Rmd.

 ## 2. Simulation with repeat test-takers

-Simulates a response matrix with known item and person parameters at 99% missingness, with repeat test-takers contributing approximately 30% of all observations.
+Simulates a response matrix with known item and person parameters at 99% missingness with repeat test-takers contributing approximately 30% of all observations.
 The dichotomous observations were drawn from a probability matrix described by the 1-IRT (or Rasch) model
 P(X_{ni} = 1 \mid \theta_n, \beta_i) = \frac{\exp(\theta_n - \beta_i)}{1 + \exp(\theta_n - \beta_i)}
+where the person ability \theta and item difficulty \beta follow a Normal distribution ~ N(0,1).
 The seed is set at the top of the script (`set.seed(<n>)`);
 results are reproducible without re-running the human-data pipeline.